 After your account and character are set up, you'll get to pick your starter Pokémon.

-Pokémon GO is a battery-hungry app.
-There's a "Battery Saver" mode in Settings, but its effectiveness is questionable.
+Pokémon GO can be a battery-hungry app.
+There's a "Battery Saver" mode in Settings.
 However, there is one tip that's been reported as saving a good bit of your battery.

 Pokémon GO makes use of the Google Maps API.
 When you're running the app, it's streaming data on your location.
 If you're staying in the same area, you can manually download the map for an area.
 Search for an area in the Google Maps app.
 Click on the name at the bottom of the screen, select Download, and you're sorted.
 If you have a "Home" area set, you can download that area by going into Settings and tapping on "Offline areas."